 The LG V10 is a unique smartphone with a lot to offer.
 Everything from two screens, three cameras, stunning features and a durable design unlike any other LG smartphone released to date.
 Here’s what we learned about it after a good 24 hours of usage.

 A full LG V10 review will take a lot of time, because this phone has so much going on.
 From a 5.7-inch Quad-HD display, a secondary 2.1-inch screen above it, three cameras, a fingerprint scanner, high-fi audio and tons of other things.
-It’s like LG decided to pack a little of everything into this high-end flagship smartphone.
+LG decided to pack a little of everything into this high-end flagship smartphone.
 And we mean everything.

 LG V10 Specs